rkcmorley/test-app/README.md

 # Test Webpack
-This file was made to test Webpack and NodeJS
+This project was made to test Webpack and NodeJS